mozilla-rally/rally-web-platform/README.md

 1. Clone this repository.
 2. Run `npm install`
+3. Run `npm run config:web:demo` to configure your environment to use the localcemulated backend (aka "[demo project]](https://firebase.google.com/docs/emulator-suite/connect_auth)")
-3. Run `npm run dev` to spin up the dev environment at `http://localhost:3000`
+4. Run `npm run dev` to spin up the dev environment at `http://localhost:3000`
-4. Run `npm run build` to build the app; the results will be in `/build`
+5. Run `npm run build` to build the app; the results will be in `/build`

 The site will be ready for use when you see Svelte start up: